raspberrypilearning/how-are-you/en/step_3.md

 + To do this, you will need to attach two extra blocks of code to sprite 'You'.
 The blocks will let the respondent know that they can reply by clicking the character.

-+ Select sprite 'You' and attached the blocks below to the bottom of program.
++ Select sprite 'You' and attache the blocks below to the bottom of program.

 ```blocks3
 say ( translate [Please answer by clicking the character.] to (Arabic v) ::translate ) for (4) seconds